Stargate (music producers): Non-musical ventures

 Mikkel Eriksen owns part of the Norwegian clothing firm JohnnyLove which they are trying to introduce to the US market.
-On the US launch party in New York on 12 October 2011 Jay-Z came to show his support and explained to the reporter that he was "a little bit Norwegian, as I am sure you know".
+On the US launch party in New York on 12 October 2011, Jay-Z came to show his support and explained to the reporter that he was "a little bit Norwegian, as I am sure you know."

-Tor Erik Hermansen owns one third of the award-winning Norwegian St. Lars restaurant in Oslo together with international TV-chef Andreas Viestad and Face2Face-founder Per Meland.
-Queen Sonja of Norway and the former Norwegian prime minister Jens Stoltenberg are regular guests.
-The owners have tried to bring some of the ambience from the New York-restaurant The Spotted Pig, owned by Stargate's StarRoc-partner Jay-Z, to the restaurant.
+Tor Erik Hermansen owns a third of the award-winning Norwegian St. Lars restaurant in Oslo, together with international TV chef Andreas Viestad and Face2Face-founder Per Meland.
+Queen Sonja of Norway and former Norwegian prime minister Jens Stoltenberg are regular guests.
+The owners have tried to bring some of the ambience from the New York restaurant The Spotted Pig, owned by Jay-Z, to the restaurant.